gwelter/image-downloader/README.md

 The application will run on port 3333

-POST -> /download with a array of image links, i.e.
+POST -> /download with an array of image links, i.e.
 {
   images: ["https://image.shutterstock.com/image-photo/bright-spring-view-cameo-island-260nw-1048185397.jpg"]
 }